softwaremill/meerkat/ReadMe.md

 ## Introduction

-Meerkat is a ready-to-deploy OpenTelemetry solution for JVM applications, giving you a fully configured observability starting kit with logging, tracing, and metrics in a Kubernetes cluster.
-Run it locally in a try-me environment.
+Meerkat is a ready-to-deploy set of services for JVM applications utilizing OpenTelemetry, giving you a fully configured observability starting kit with logging, tracing, and metrics in a Kubernetes cluster.
+Install the components in your Kubernetes cluster, or first, give it a try in a localhost try-me enviroment with [KinD](https://kind.sigs.k8s.io/) (Kubernetes in Docker).

+This starter kit is intended for Developers and DevOps professionals who wish to implement observability into their JVM-based applications using Kubernetes.

 Learn more about Meerkat in dedicated blog series on SoftwareMill [blog](https://softwaremill.com/blog/?tag=meerkat).

 ## Architecture overview

-With just a few simple commands, you can set up a [KinD](https://kind.sigs.k8s.io/) (Kubernetes in Docker) cluster and install Meerkat components:
+With just a few simple commands install Meerkat components in a Kubernetes cluster:

 - [OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator),
 - [Grafana](https://grafana.com/),